 Schmoozies in Hollywood Land is on your way to Avengers Campus.
 Make a quick stop for smoothies and keep things moving in the morning rush.
-Bonus saving tip: ask for extra cups and you can split these babies between kids.
+Bonus saving tip: ask for extra cups and you can split them up and share.

 Shawarma Palace in Avengers Campus has a super tasty Impossible™ Breakfast Sha-warm-up.
 It’s plant-based sausage and egg omelet wrap with dairy-free American cheese and crispy potato bites.

 Three of us actually shared this when the line at Starbucks was just too long.
 This one’s around $12 though so be prepared to spend a bit more.
 I recommend splitting with two people instead of three.